 - Confirm the entries of the Boxers

 - Times of Pre-Bout Medicals and Weigh in

 - The time and location of the draw - as required

 - Explain the seeding - as required

 - Provide the programme and session times

 - Assign Weigh in Officials

 - Assign a Deputy Supervisor - when appropriate

 - Liaise with the Ringside Doctor to confirm emergency access and the Emergency Action Plan

 - Remind Officials of relevant regulations such as:

-- No Red or partially red Gum Shield
+- Gum Shields of any colour are permitted.

 - Non-pregnancy declarations for female Boxers - which can be viewed by the Supervisor and Doctor on The Locker either in advance of the show or on the day of competition.

 - Bout duration for different contests - as required

 - Knock downs for different categories of Boxers

 - Prevalent Fouls and Warnings

 - Boxers Dress

 - Hair control